pywbem/pywbemtools/docs/pywbemclicommands.rst

 * **certfile** - optional server certificate filename.
 See :ref:`--certfile general option`.
 * **keyfile** - optional client private keyfile filename.
 See :ref:`--keyfile general option`.
 * **use-pull** - optional parameter that defines whether pull operations are to be required, used if they exist or not used.
-See :ref:`--suse-pull general option`.
+See :ref:`--use-pull general option`.
 * **pull-max-cnt** - optional count of object per pull operation.
 See :ref:`--pull-max-cnt general option`.
 * **timeout** - optional timeout value.
 See :ref:`--timeout general option`.
 * **timestats** - boolean that determines if time stats are captured.
 See :ref:`--timestats general option`.